 Yes.
 Weblock will work on any iOS device, including iPhone, iPod Touch and iPad.
 Your unique configuration link can be synced to all your devices using iCloud.
 You can switch this feature from Settings section in the app.

 It's all up to you, but keep in mind, that if you use someone else's link they will have the control over the way your device connects to the Internet.
-This can be convenient in some situations, like if you want to configure your kid's iPhone to use Weblock link generated on your device and take control over theirs connection.
-This can be useful in some scenarios - for instance, you could block their Facebook access anytime you want with a single click!
+This can be convenient in some situations, like if you want to configure your kid's iPhone to use Weblock link generated on your device and take control over their connection.
+This can be useful in some scenarios - for instance, you could block your kids Facebook access anytime you want with a single click!

 When it comes to blocking ads, Weblock targets specific adservers and ad providers.
 You can see the list of currently blocked adservers, by tapping AdServers in the Filters list.
 Many of the advertisers use similar domain naming convention for their adservers, like: "ads.adcompany.com" or "adserver.adcompany.com".
 In many cases, we are able to block ads from these providers by blocking all domains matching certain pattern.
 For instance, if several advertising companies use the "ads.adcompany.com" subdomain, we are able to block all of them simply by blocking "ads.*", where the "*" is a wildcard sign, which matches any domain.
 This will effectively block "ads.adcompany.com", but also "ads.adserver.com" and "ads.annoyingads.com".
 All the rules based on the wildcard sign and designed to block multiple providers are stored in the General AdServers filter.